 Cycle Around the City

 Amsterdam is known for its plethora of bikes.
 In fact, there is allegedly at least one bike for each of the 800,000 people who live in the city.
 The city is almost designed for cyclists.
+It’s one of the most bike-friendly cities in the world!

 Remember, in Amsterdam, if a cyclist hits a pedestrian, it’s always their fault.
 So, be careful if you decide to explore the city by bike.
 Similarly though, if you’re hit by a car whilst you’re on a bike, it’s always the car’s fault.
 It’s great to be back in Amsterdam.